 Scroll down after the map for Disney & Universal kosher options.

-Orlando Area Kosher Restaurants: (listed on the map below)
+Orlando Area Kosher Restaurants & Options: (listed on the map below)

 - Kosher Grill – this fleishig restaurant recently changed hashgachas and is now under the newly formed “OVO” hechsher.
 Click here for more details.

 - Kosher Gourmet – one of the few full service meat kosher restaurants, also offering Shabbat meals, as well as dairy & pizza take-out.
 Hashgacha: RCF – Rabbi Yosef Konikov.
 Click here for more details.

 - Lower East Side Restaurant – offering Glatt kosher meals for over 18 years, dine in or take-out, and Shabbat options.
 Hashgacha: ORV.
 Click here for more details.

 - Simka’s Sweets – ice cream shoppe, non-Cholov Yisroel.
 Hashgacha: RCF – Rabbi Yosef Konikov.
 Click here for more details.

 - Milk N Honey Kosher Pizza – local highly rated pizzeria.
 Hashgacha: Rabbi Reuven Aharon Elbaz (local Sephardic hashgacha)

 - Motti’s Bistro & Catering – Meat Restaurant and Catering – Open for Yeshiva Vacation Only: Jan.
 16-Feb.
 3, 2017 –

 Hashgacha: RCF – Rabbi Yosef Konikov.
 Click here for more details